andrxu/go-land/README.md

 # go-land

-Just a playground for GO
+A Go (Golang) playground for testing and experimenting with the language.